vonglasow/atoum-documentation/source/en/written_help/data-provider.inc.rst

 To help you to effectively test your classes, atoum puts data providers at your disposal.

-A data provider is a method in class test which generate arguments for et test method, arguments that will be used by the methode to validate assertions.
+A data provider is a method in class test which generate arguments for et test method, arguments that will be used by the method to validate assertions.

 If a test method ``testFoo`` takes arguments and no annotation on a data provider is set, atoum will automatically seek the protected ``testFooDataProvider`` method.

-However, you can manually set the method name of the data provider through the ``@dataProvider`` annotation applied to the relevant test method, as follows:
+However, you can manually set the method name of the data provider through the ``@dataProvider`` annotation applied to the relevant test method, as follows :

 .. code-block:: php